Nilotic peoples

+The Nilotes constitute the majority of the population in South Sudan while constituting a substantial minority in the countries of Uganda, Tanzania and Kenya.
+They make up a notable part of the population of North eastern Democratic Republic of Congo as well.
+Nilotic people are believed to number 50 million in the 21st century.

+Physically, Nilotes are noted for their typically very dark skin color and lean, and occasionally tall bodies.
+They often possess exceptionally long limbs, particularly their distal segments (forearms, lower legs).

+The Nilotic people primarily adhere to Christianity and traditional beliefs, with the majority of them being Christians.
+A small minority of Nilotes practice the religion of Islam.

 Name

+The term Nilotic was used by a Church of England's clergyman named Thomas Gataker in mid to late 1600s.

 The terms "Nilotic" and "Nilote"' were previously used as racial subclassifications, based on anthropological observations of the supposed distinct body morphology of many Nilotic speakers.
 Twentieth-century social scientists have largely discarded such efforts to classify peoples according to physical characteristics, in favor of using linguistic studies to distinguish among peoples.
 They formed ethnicities and cultures based on a shared language.
 Since the late 20th century, however, social and physical scientists are making use of data from population genetics.

 Nilotic and Nilote are now mainly used to refer to the various disparate people who speak languages in the same Nilotic language family.
 Etymologically, the terms Nilotic and Nilote (singular nilot) derive from the Nile Valley; specifically, the Upper Nile and its tributaries, where most Sudanese Nilo-Saharan-speaking people live.

 Ethnic and linguistic divisions

 Languages

 Linguistically, Nilotic people are divided into three subgroups: